You’ve probably seen dogs out for a happy, safe morning jog with their pet parents, eagerly keeping up the pace and having a great time.

-If your dog’s breed isn’t naturally protected from the cold with a thick coat, you may want to consider buying a dog jacket for some additional warmth.
+If your dog’s breed doesn’t have natural protection from the cold with a thick coat, you may want to consider buying a dog jacket for some additional warmth.

 Take frequent water breaks, and use the five second test to make sure pavement isn’t too hot for your dog.
 That means you must hold the back of your hand on the pavement for five seconds, and if it’s too hot for you, it’s too hot for your dog.

 Pay Attention To Your Dog

 They may have headphones on or be looking down at their Fitbit or phone without noticing that their dog is in discomfort or needing a water break.

 If you want a workout buddy, you have to actually be a buddy.
 No matter how healthy your dog is or how many times you’ve gone for a jog with nothing going wrong, there is always a risk that something bad could happen, and you have to be prepared.

 Jogging can be a great, fun way for you and your dog to stay in shape together.
-It should be a bonding experience that keeps your pup physically stimulated.
+Furthermore, it should be a bonding experience that keeps your pup physically stimulated.